 To achieve these goals, and with authority from Section 30307(4) of the Natural Resources and Environmental Protection Act (Act 451 of 1994), the Township Board finds that it is desirable to regulate wetlands in Superior Township.
 Pursuant to Article 4, Section 52 of the Constitution of the State of Michigan, the conservation and development of natural resources of the state is a matter of paramount public concern in the interest of the health, safety, and general welfare of the people.
-The Township Board therefore finds that this Ordinance is essential to the long term health, safety, and general welfare of the people of the Charter Township of Superior, and to the furtherance of the policies set forth in Section 1701 et. seq. of the Natural Resources and Environmental Protection Act (Act 451 of 1994 hereinafter the Michigan Environmental Protection Act (Act 451 of 1994 hereinafter the Wetlands Protection Act).
+The Township Board therefore finds that this Ordinance is essential to the long term health, safety, and general welfare of the people of the Charter Township of Superior, and to the furtherance of the policies set forth in Section 1701 et. seq. of the Natural Resources and Environmental Protection Act (Act 451 of 1994 hereinafter the Michigan Environmental Protection Act) and Section 30301 et seq. of the Natural Resources and Environmental Protection Act (Act 451 of 1994 hereinafter the Wetlands Protection Act).